Yuna (singer, born 2003): Fashion and endorsements

 In September 2024, Yuna attended Paris Fashion Week as a guest of Danish fashion brand Ganni for the showcase of their Spring/Summer 2025 collection.
 In November, she fronted MLB's winter campaign and appeared in Vogue Korea's November issue, modeling streetwear-inspired padded jackets and accessories photographed by Yun Song-i.
 Later that month, she was named the muse for the Korean cosmetics brand Naming.

 In January 2025, Yuna was selected as the muse for Dynafit's Spring/Summer 2025 women's line, promoting the campaign slogan "Now Begin" to encourage fitness journeys.
-In February 2025, she attended Coach's Fall/Winter 2025 collection launch in Manhattan, where she was profiled by Lee Jaehee for Elle Korea.
+In February, she attended Coach's Fall/Winter 2025 collection launch in Manhattan, where she was profiled by Lee Jaehee for Elle Korea.

+In March 2026, Yuna was selected as the global ambassador for Infinix Mobile.